-wastewater, dramage and emergency services.
-I 1.1: Require water, wastewater, and drainage system improvements to be constructed concurrent with new development and that they provide adequate capacity to meet demands from existing and new users. √ I 1.2: Monitor and have input on utility extensions by Union and Mecklenburg Counties. √ I 1.3 Ensure the efficient provision of emergency services through continued partnership with Union and Mecklenburg Counties. √
+wastewater, aramage and emergency services.
+I 1.1: Require water, wastewater, and drainage system improvements to be constructed concurrent with new development and that they provide adequate capacity to meet demands from existing and new users. ✓ 14.2 Maritan and have invested as willing a standard by their I 1.2: Monitor and have input on utility extensions by Union and Mecklenburg Counties. √ I 1.3 Ensure the efficient provision of emergency services through continued partnership with Union and Mecklenburg Counties. ✓